AdobeDocs/app-builder/src/pages/getting_started/index.md

 #### Supported Local Environment

-We aim to provide the similar quality of local development experience on both Windows 10 and macOS 10.14 and higher.
+We aim to provide similar quality of local development experience on both Windows 10 or 11 and macOS 10.14 and higher.
 Our [CLI](https://github.com/adobe/aio-cli) and its plugins are automatically tested against NodeJS versions 14 and 16 on both Windows and [Linux Xenial](http://releases.ubuntu.com/16.04/).

 #### Supported Terminals for the CLI